-LeBon James, Lakers are Fast, Fun, Flawed In 2018-19 Title Pursuit
+LeBron James, Lakers Are Fast, Fun, Flawed in 2018-19 Title Pursuit

-Anything could've happened in LeBron James' debut with the Los Angeles Lakers, which eventually resulted in a 128-119 loss to the Portland Trail Blazers while he recorded 26 points, 12 rebounds and six assists.
+Anything could've happened in LeBron James' debut with the Los Angeles Lakers, which resulted in a 128-119 loss to the host Portland Trail Blazers while he recorded 26 points, 12 rebounds and six assists.

-Surrounded by new teammates and wearing the storied purple-and-gold uniform for the first time in his equally storied career, battling against a Western Conference foe for the first of many times in 2018-19 and playing at a breakneck pace, he found himself in a situation where unpredictability was the only predictable element.
+Surrounded by new teammates and wearing the storied purple-and-gold uniform for the first time in his equally storied career—battling against a Western Conference foe for the first of many times in 2018-19 and playing at a breakneck pace—James found himself in a situation where unpredictability was the only predictable element.

 Could he operate at his peak level while running alongside a group of limited shooters after thriving for so many years in a drive-and-kick scheme?
-Could he maximize the talents of Brandon Ingram, Lonzo Ball, Kyle Kuzma, Josh Hart and the other youngsters joining him in Hollywood?
-Could he immediately push the Lakers past a Portland squad that advanced through the NBA's tougher half and made the 2018 playoffs before returning 11 players and the vast majority of its logged minutes for the current campaign?
+Could he maximize the talents of Brandon Ingram, Lonzo Ball, Kyle Kuzma, Josh Hart and the other youngsters in Hollywood?
+Could he immediately push the Lakers past a Portland squad that advanced through the NBA's tougher half and made the 2018 playoffs before returning 11 players and the vast majority of its logged minutes from last year?

 The answers, as you might expect, aren't simple.
-But the process of collecting our first data point of this new Lakers-era sure made for 48 minutes of high-quality entertainment.
+But the process of collecting our first data point of this new Lakers era sure made for 48 minutes of high-quality entertainment.

-From the opening tip, they made clear their intention to feature James in an entirely new manner.
-Gone are the days in which he'd slow down the tempo and commandeer possessions through set-up dribbles on the perimeter or interminable post-ups, probing the defense for either a scoring opportunity or a kick-out feed to an open teammate.
+From the opening tip, L.A. made clear its intention to feature James in a new manner.
+Gone are the days in which he'd slow the tempo and commandeer possessions through setup dribbles on the perimeter or interminable post-ups, probing the defense for either a scoring opportunity or a kick-out feed to an open teammate.
 Those possessions happened on occasion, but they came between lightning-quick transition opportunities for a team intent on pushing the pace.

-We literally haven't seen this before from a James-led squad.
-That's a factual statement, not the least bit hyperbolic:
+We haven't seen this before from a James-led squad.
+That's a factual statement, and not the least bit hyperbolic:

-Per NBA.com, the Lakers used a whopping X possessions over the course of the season's initial game.
-And though pace statistics vary slightly between sources, Basketball-Reference.com shows that only Y percent of Cleveland Cavaliers contests featured a more frenetic speed during the 2017-18 season.
-This is already fairly uncharted territory, and the results justified the alterations made by head coach Luke Walton.
+Per NBA.com, the Lakers played with an estimated 113.5 pace over the course of the season's initial game.
+And though pace statistics vary slightly between sources, Basketball Reference shows that exactly zero Cleveland Cavaliers contests featured a more frenetic speed during the 2017-18 season.
+Taking it one step further, this was the single highest number recorded by a James-led team during his entire career.

+This is already unabashedly uncharted territory, and the results began to justify the alterations made by head coach Luke Walton.

 Just take a gander at James' first two buckets, both of which came via rim-rattling jams from a man in full-fledged freight-train mode:

 By the end of the first half, Los Angeles, though trailing by two points to a Portland squad featuring a red-hot Nik Stauskas, had already racked up 50 points in the paint.
-With James in attack mode, the entire team pushing the tempo, JaVale McGee thriving and Rajon Rondo showing off both his creativity around the hoop and ESP-driven feeds, it had no trouble scoring close to the hoop.
+With James in attack mode, the entire team pushing the tempo, JaVale McGee thriving and Rajon Rondo showing off both his creativity around the hoop and ESP-driven feeds, L.A. had no trouble scoring close to the hoop.

 Now that might sound familiar.

-Last year's Cavaliers were a middling squad in the painted area (No. 15 in per-game scoring), but hearkening back to the South Beach days provides a semi-valid comparison:
+Last year's Cavaliers were a middling squad in the painted area (No. 15 in per-game scoring), but hearkening back to LeBron's Miami days provides a semi-valid comparison:

 - 2010-11 Miami Heat: 38.0 points in the paint per game (No. 25)